wp-plugins/twine-social/readme.txt

 Stable tag: 1.0
 License: GPLv2

-Display your social media content on your digital properties, and drive massive social engagement.
-Grow and engage your social audience.
+Display your Facebook, Twitter, Instagram, YouTube, Vine, Pinterest and RSS social media content on your Wordpress blog in one beautiful interface.
+Grow and engage your social audience like never before.

 == Description ==